-Kitchen flooring needs to be comfortable if you want to spend time cooking since most often you’re standing when you cook.
+Kitchen flooring needs to be comfortable if you want to spend time cooking, since most often you’re standing on your feet.
 I chose a vinyl wood plank that has a cushiony layer and is easily cleaned with a damp mop.

 Being able to see ingredients and read recipes easily makes cooking a pleasure.
 To have optimal lighting, I had under cabinet lights installed along with recessed ceiling lights that are adjustable in intensity.

 You can’t really do much food prep unless you have good counter space.
 Counters were installed between the refrigerator and gas stove with a long corner one between the stove and sink, and again between the sink and dishwasher.